-Love never makes itself ridiculous by immodesty or irreverence, or by any air of assumed superiority or sense of personal greatness.
+Love never makes itself ridiculous by immodesty or irreverence.

 Love is true courtesy.
 The art of politeness cannot be learned exclusively from books of etiquette; it comes from within.
 It is inspired by sympathy and is guided by consideration for the feelings of others.